onthebusiness/harelang.org/content/tutorials/introduction.md

       An exception to this occurs when using type aliases: a tagged union which contains a type alias referring to another tagged union does not reduce, unless you use the `...` operator.
 The "integer" and "numeric" types in our sample make use of this behavior.
+This reduces the size of the final type (by not nesting tagged unions), but is undesirable when the underlying representations should be distinct &mdash; two error types which are type aliases for `!void` would not be distinguishable if you used `...` to incorporate them into the same tagged union.

       The rest of the sample is not important to understand, but does illuminate some of the internal implementation details of tagged unions.
 Each type in